NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:anchoring-2"
 ```

-If the anchor is used in between two patterns it constrains matches on both
+If the adjacency operator is used in between two patterns it constrains matches
-patterns to occur consecutively, ie. without any other sibling node in between.
+on both patterns to occur consecutively, ie. without any other sibling node in
+between.
 For example, this pattern matches pairs of consecutive statements:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:anchoring-3"
 ```

-Anchors will skip over trivia nodes.